FredHB/fredhb.github.io/docs/igli/index.md

 <!-- TO DOs
-- finisci about section with Fred
+- finisci about section with Fred and change home index to be the same as in about -->
--->

 <!-- Include Font Awesome for icons -->